 Strasbourg features some of the best Christmas markets in France and, arguably, all of Europe.
 Home to several different markets located all over the city of Strasbourg, visiting Strasbourg for Christmas markets is an absolute delight.

+The Strasbourg Christmas market spreads out from place de la cathédral across the city centre.
 You will find that many of the markets focus on roughy the same things being food, entertainment and crafts.
 Local makers bring their wares to the tiny stalls and you can find a treasure wherever you look.

 The Strasbourg Christmas markets are the perfect place to shop for unique gifts and holiday decor for you to take home as amazing gifts or a piece to display at home.